Want to supercharge your health on a vegan diet?

 There is no reason to take fish oil as there's recently been a development of new plant-based sources of omega-3...

-...and instead of trusting Viking anecdotes, let's instead look at the hard facts behind why taking a vegan omega-3 supplement is a superb idea for promoting optimal health.
+...and instead of trusting Viking anecdotes, let's instead look at the actual scientific literature that supports why taking a vegan omega-3 supplement is a rather superb idea for promoting optimal health.

 Omega-3 Fatty Acids on a Vegan Diet

 You might already know all there is to know about omega-3 on a plant-based diet... but just in case I'll quickly fill you in on the basics in a manner that's not too confusing.

 The omega-3 fatty acids are vitamin-like in that they are essential to our health and survival and cannot be produced by the body - hence also referred to as essential fatty acids.

 There are three major omega-3s we find in our diets:

-As we want to leave the damn fish alone in the sea, vegans are restricted to eating only one of the omega-3's which is ALA.
+As we want to leave the damn fish alone in the sea, vegans are restricted to only one dietary source of the omega-3's which is ALA.

 Approximately 5% of ALA consumed is converted into EPA, and less than 0.5% is converted into DHA.